nazieb/elegant-orm/README.md

 - `$db_group` : to define which database group the model will connect.
 The groups can be found in `config/database.php`.
 By default it uses "default" group
 - `$primary` : to define the column name of the table's primary key.
 Default is "id".
 If your PK has other name than "id" you should change this
 - `$incrementing` : to define whether your PK is auto-increment.
 Default value is `true`.
 If you'd like to generate your Primary Key value by custom function, set this to `false`

+## For now you can use some of Laravel Eloquent method and functionality.
+Read the documentation here http://laravel.com/docs/eloquent and try to apply those in your CodeIgniter application